lamw/ghettoVCB/README.md

 History of modifications:
 ===

+- 23.10.14  Fixed value displayed as "DST_DATASTORE_FREE" in debug mode.
+Fixed message when faulty backup is deleted to match situation where nothing is deleted (VM_BACKUP_ROTATION_COUNT).
+Do not continue backup of vm if backup of vmdk's of it has failed for some reason.

 - 22.10.14  Fixed value displayed as "SRC_DATASTORE_FREE" in debug mode.
 Command'.. | grep -i "capacity" ..' returned two values in VMware 5.5.0: "maxVirtualDiskCapacity" and "capacity" => parameter -i removed.

 - 17.10.14  Fixed errors with optional pause: do not pause after last vmdk of vm.
 Added more debug messages.